AWES Research Grant

 At each AWES Workshop a Postgraduate Prize will be awarded for the most outstanding presentation by a postgraduate student.
 The prize will include a significant contribution towards registration, travel and accommodation expenses enabling the student to attend the next Asia-Pacific or International Conference on Wind Engineering.

-To be eligible for this prize, the student must be enrolled in a postgraduate research course at an Australian or New Zealand university and have a paper accepted for presentation at the relavent APCWE or ICWE.
-Students who fulfil these requirements will automatically be assessed for the AWES Postgraduate Wind Engineering Prize at each AWES Workshop.
+To be eligible for this prize, the student must be enrolled in a postgraduate research course at an Australian or New Zealand university and have a paper accepted for presentation (not necessarily at the time of the workshop) at the next APCWE or ICWE following the workshop.
+Students who fulfill these requirements will automatically be assessed for the AWES Postgraduate Wind Engineering Prize at each AWES Workshop.
 No further submission is required.

-For further information on the AWES Postgraduate Wind Engineering Prize please contact the AWES Secretary (see link above).
+For further information on the AWES Postgraduate Wind Engineering Prize please contact the AWES Secretary.